LeenZebdeh/LeenZebdeh.github.io/_projects/412_final_project.md

 <ul>
 <li>Travelling certain distance:</li>

 We knew that the parking slots 2 and 4 were closer to the entrance than the parking slots 1 and 3.
 We used this information to travel a certain distance after determining which parking slot was the target.
 For parking in slot 2 or 4, we would travel 0.25 meters from the entrance.
 For parking in slot 1 or 3, we would travel 0.5 meters.
 However, we saw that these constants weren’t very reliable as the robot would not stop at an exact location before entering the parking lot.
-Therefore, we started calculating the distance from the robot to the apriltag that was facing the entrance of the parking lot, but the idea for travelling a certain distance for each slot would remain the same.
+Therefore, we started calculating the distance from the robot to the AprilTag that was facing the entrance of the parking lot, but the idea for travelling a certain distance for each slot would remain the same.

 <li>Calculating the distance to target:</li>

 After travelling a certain distance, we would need to turn 90 degrees towards the target slot.
 For turning, we were using opposite values of velocity for each wheel so that the robot would turn on its axis.
 Also, to determine the angle it has turned, we would use the kinematics of differential drive that we have learned from the class.
-After this, we would calculate the distance to the apriltag.
+After this, we would calculate the distance to the AprilTag.
 However, this value would be similar for all of the parking slots.
 Therefore, to save time, we stopped calculating the distance to the target for each run, and just did it once and used it as a constant for every run.
 This way, we wouldn’t have to turn towards the target slot at all.

 <li>Turning towards the helper slot:</li>
 <ul>